Black lives matter. Those three words should be enough. The systemic racism and injustice in our country is unacceptable.

 We acknowledge that we do not have the right answers, nor do we believe that it would be appropriate for us to pretend that we do.

-We will be adding to this list over the coming days and weeks.
 We welcome recommendations or feedback at [email protected].

 Donate to or get support from organizations providing mental health resources, specifically for POC